Learn some tips about introducing new chickens, or even new bird species, such as guinea fowl, into your existing backyard poultry flock.

 Special instructions for Guinea fowl: Guinea fowl can be bullies with other poultry and won’t easily tolerate newcomers.
 They can be relentless in their pursuit of a victim, and may keep him or her away from the food.
 We didn’t have this problem because our guinea fowl were only three months old when we introduced them and they were brought into a coop that already housed chickens that felt secure in their pecking order.
 So far there have been no issues for us, but keep their bullying behavior in mind if you chose to reverse the order of your introductions.

 Lydia Noyes is serving as an Americorps volunteer with her husband in West Virginia at the Big Laurel Learning Center.
 There, they live with two nuns and help to run a sustainable homestead mountain-ridge retreat and ecology center that resides on a 500-acre land trust.
-You can find her at her personal blog and Instagram.
-Read all of her MOTHER EARTH NEWS posts here.
+You can find her at her website and Instagram.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Best Practices, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on the byline link at the top of the page.